BetaHuhn/drkmd.js/index.md

 [drkmd.js](https://github.com/BetaHuhn/drkmd.js) (short for darkmode.js) lets you add a dark-mode/light-mode toggle to any website.
 The library detects the system theme automatically and even saves the users choice in local storage or as a cookie.

+Try it by clicking the button in the bottom right corner of this page!

 The library will add the class `theme-dark`/`theme-light` to the body of the page and set the attribute `data-theme` to `dark`/`light` on the html tag.
 See [usage](https://github.com/BetaHuhn/drkmd.js#usage) below how you can customize your page with this.

 ## 🚀 Get started